 The new year and the challenges of the coronavirus pandemic brought a much-needed opportunity to re-think the structure and organization of our missions going forward.
 The outcome of this was that the Abbey-Principality of San Luigi became the parent body for all jurisdictions, and the Catholicate of the West was established as the ecumenical organization within the Abbey-Principality under which they would be gathered.

 Following the death of Dom Nagui, the Synod of the Byelorussian Patriarchate elected Dom Bartholomews his successor as Exarch.
-Unfortunately, this appointment was not accepted by some of the clergy, who proceeded to separate their missions from the Patriarchate, and there was further and ongoing legal strife concerning the Cathedral in Rio de Janeiro, which was claimed by Dom Nagui’s family as their personal property.
-Fortunately, alternative premises were found in which worship could be continued.
-A new Cathedral was established, and it was not long before the Patriarchate was once more engaged in a productive mission among some of Brazil’s poorest citizens, expanding further overseas in Europe and Africa.
+Unfortunately, the Cathedral in Rio de Janeiro was claimed by Dom Nagui’s family as their personal property and consequently became unavailable for worship.
+Fortunately, alternative premises were soon found and a new Cathedral of St George and St Expedite established in Águas Lindas do Goiás, and it was not long before the Patriarchate was once more engaged in a productive mission among some of Brazil’s poorest citizens, also expanding further overseas.

 As a postscript to this series, I have included some general observations drawing on my experiences of exercising the episcopate in the smaller churches, which can be read here.